flass/bioinfo-training-material/R_training/multivariate_analysis1.md

 ## Exploring your data using the various axis/planes of your projection

-Going through the dimensions of the prjections you may realise that the variance (spread of you sample points) in some of the axis is all due to the separation of a few samples with very specific patterns i.e. outliers vs. the rest of your samples that remain stuck together near the plane origin
+Going through the dimensions of the projections, you may realise that the variance (spread of you sample points) in some of the axes is all due to the separation of a few samples with very specific patterns i.e. outliers vs. the rest of your samples that remain stuck together near the plane origin.
-For instance, a sample with a unique profile presenting genes occurring only in this sample will separate very strongly - but it's a bit trivial information that should dealt with separately
+For instance, a sample with a unique profile presenting genes occurring only in this sample will separate very strongly - but it's a bit of a trivial information that should be dealt with separately.
 ```r
 outlier = 'outliersample' # the row name of that outlier, as should appear on the plots above
 row.outlier = which(rownames(amr.noout)==outlier) # the corresponding row number